Ilhan Kyuchyuk: Professional and political career

-Ilhan Kyuchyuk has been a member of the Youth MRF since 2005, and over the years was involved in various activities within the organization.
-In the period 2009-2012 he served as member of the Central Operational Council of the Youth MRF with a portfolio of Internal Policy, Media Policy and PR.
-At the VIth National Conference, held in November 2012, he was elected Chairman of the Youth MRF, and in April 2016, during the VIIth National Conference, was re-elected Chairman of the organization.
-Mr. Kyuchyuk was Chairman of the Youth MRF in the period 2012-2020.
+Kyuchyuk has been a member of the Youth MRF since 2005, and over the years was involved in various activities within the organization.
+From 2009 to 2012 he served as member of the Central Operational Council of the Youth MRF with a portfolio of Internal Policy, Media Policy and PR.
+At the VIth National Conference, held in November 2012, he was elected chairman of the Youth MRF, and in April 2016, during the VIIth National Conference, was re-elected chairman of the organization.
+Kyuchyuk was chairman of the Youth MRF in the period 2012-2020.
 In 2010 he became a Member of the Executive Council of the National Youth Forum Bulgaria, and in 2011 he was elected its Deputy Chairman.

-In 2014, Ilhan Kyuchyuk was elected Member of the European Parliament in the parliamentary group of the Alliance of Liberals and Democrats for Europe (ALDE).
+In 2014, Kyuchyuk was elected Member of the European Parliament in the parliamentary group of the Alliance of Liberals and Democrats for Europe (ALDE).
 In the elections held on 26 May 2019, he was elected for a new five-year term as a Member of the European Parliament from the Movement for Rights and Freedoms list.

-He is a Member of the Committee on Foreign Affairs (AFET), a Substitute Member of the Committee on Transport and Tourism (TRAN), and the Committee on Legal Affairs (JURI).
-Ilhan Kyuchyuk is the first Vice Chair of the Delegation to the EU-Turkey Joint Parliamentary Committee and Substitute Member of the Delegation for relations with the Arab Peninsula.
+He is a member of the Committee on Foreign Affairs (AFET), a Substitute Member of the Committee on Transport and Tourism (TRAN), and the Committee on Legal Affairs (JURI).
+Ilhan Kyuchyuk is the first vice chair of the Delegation to the EU-Turkey Joint Parliamentary Committee and Substitute Member of the Delegation for relations with the Arab Peninsula.

 From November 2014 until November 2017, he was a Member of the Liberal International Human Rights Committee.
-In December 2017, Kyuchyuk was elected Vice President of the ALDE party, and in October 2019 he was re-elected with the highest score among all candidates.
+In December 2017, Kyuchyuk was elected vice president of the ALDE party, and in October 2019 he was re-elected with the highest score among all candidates.

-On 11 June 2021, Ilhan Kyuchyuk was elected Co-President of the ALDE Party.

-Recognizing his hard work in the EP's Committee on Foreign Affairs, he was appointed a member of the EP delegation to the Conference on the Future of Europe, responsible for the "EU in the World" priority topic.
+On 11 June 2021, Kyuchyuk was elected co-president of the ALDE Party.
+He was appointed a member of the EP delegation to the Conference on the Future of Europe, responsible for the "EU in the World" priority topic.

-Ilhan Kyuchyuk is the Permanent Rapporteur on the European Parliament reports on North Macedonia, Uzbekistan, Andorra, Monaco and San Marino.
+Kyuchyuk is the Permanent Rapporteur on the European Parliament reports on North Macedonia, Uzbekistan, Andorra, Monaco and San Marino.

+In 2021, Kyuchyuk was sanctioned by China for his criticism of human rights abuses against Uyghurs in Xinjiang.
+The sanctions were lifted by China in April 2025 following negotiations with European Parliament President Roberta Metsola.